edwardoughton/cdcam/docs/getting-started.rst

     0

-The NetworkManager object created earlier can then be passed as the system.
+The :class:`~cdcam.model.NetworkManager` object created earlier can be passed as the system.

-The timestep can be passed as an interger as follows:
+The timestep can be passed as an integer as follows:

 .. code-block:: python